-Luiz Felipe Scolari's men are growing in confidence as they prepare for the World Cup and they showed off their ominous team spirit at the Sun Life stadium in Florida
+Luiz Felipe Scolari's men are growing in confidence as they prepare for the World Cup, showing their chemistry at Sun Life Stadium in Florida.

-Chelsea star Willian bagged his first goal for his country as he tries to nail down a place in Luiz Felipe Scolari's squad, while Shakhtar Donetsk attacker Bernard opened the scoring.
+Brazil continued its global tour with a 5-0 thrashing of Honduras in Miami.
+Chelsea star Willian bagged his first goal for his country as he tries to nail down a place in Luiz Felipe Scolari's squad, while Shakhtar Donetsk attacker Bernard opened the scoring in his debut.

-But it was really a night for the Selecao to show off their burgeoning understanding and togetherness, with a number of well-worked goals all joyfully celebrated with team-mates and subtitutes alike.
+But it was really a night for the Selecao to show off their burgeoning understanding and togetherness, with a number of well-worked goals all joyfully celebrated by teammates and substitutes alike.

 Here we go | There was no Ronaldinho but this fan would go away happy (Getty)